This post may contain affiliate links. Please read my disclosure policy.

-- If Annatto seeds or achiote powder (Read more about it here) is not available, you can substitute with a good pinch of saffron threads or same amount of turmeric.
-If saffron is unavailable or not to your liking my next substitute would be 1 part turmeric to 2 parts paprika.
+- If Annatto seeds or achiote powder is not available, you can substitute with a good pinch of saffron threads or same amount of turmeric.
+If saffron is unavailable or not to your liking, another substitute is to combine 1 part turmeric to 2 parts paprika.

 - For Latin cooking, I prefer to use Mexican oregano, but feel free to use regular oregano.